KevinJudd/maze-route/README.md

 At this point the maze router web app is running.

-Access the app by running the following from a browser on your computer:
+# Access the app
+ GET the following address from a browser on your computer:
 `http://localhost:8080/index.html`